smartstream-tv/pulumi-aws-toolbox/README.md

 It sets up subnets for three availability zones (= data centers).
 This allows to build applications with very high availability.

-Resources in a public subnet can be reached and can communicate to the internet via IPv4 and IPv6.
+Resources in a public subnet can be reached from and can communicate to the internet via IPv4 and IPv6.
- * For IPv4, resources need to have a public IPv4 address.
+ * For IPv4 resources need to have a public IPv4 address.
- * AWS Lambda does not support public IPv4 address, you would need NAT gateways for this, which we don't want to use do their cost.
+ * AWS Lambda does not support public IPv4 addresses, you would need NAT gateways for this, which we don't want to use due to their cost.

 Resources in a private subnet can communicate to the internet only via IPv6 and cannot be reached from the internet at all.
 * By default, you should place resources that don't need to be reached from the internet here.